 Climate change, adaptation and mitigation are increasingly dominating EU legislation and the Future of Europe conference.
-The V4's contribution to the EU's climate ambitions was already rather indifferent before the pandemic.
-Another report that objectively sheds light on the Visegrad Cooperation's position on the global sustainability goals is the Sustainable Development Report, published in June 2021, which assesses the progress of all 193 UN member states towards the Sustainable Development Goals (SDGs).
+The V4's contribution to the EU's climate ambitions was already rather indifferent before the pandemic.22 Another report that objectively sheds light on the Visegrad Cooperation's position on the global sustainability goals is the Sustainable Development Report, published in June 2021, which assesses the progress of all 193 UN member states towards the Sustainable Development Goals (SDGs).
 The report ranked Finland, Sweden and Denmark at the top of the ranking.
 The Visegrad countries were all in the top 25.

 The V4 region's climate lag is also reflected in the 2021 Climate Change Performance Index, which assesses 57 countries and the European Union that together are responsible for 90% of greenhouse gas emissions.
-While the European Union ranked 16th, a high performance, the Slovak Republic ranked 31st, a medium performance, the Czech Republic 47th, Poland 48th and Hungary 50th.
+While the European Union ranked 16th, a high performance, the Slovak Republic ranked 31st, a medium performance, the Czech Republic 47th, Poland 48th and Hungary 50th.23 is 'uncertainty'.24 A market economy works best when there is extensive competition and a constant risk of failure.
+The search for economic security therefore seems antithetical to the promotion of a global economy based on market mechanisms such as free trade and competition.